Mobile phone in hand

 Keep Things Brief

 People browsing on mobile devices aren’t looking for a long, involved browsing experience.
 They’re looking down at their phone while they’re on the go.
 They’re on the Internet while sitting on the bus, waiting in line at the bank, on their break at work, waiting for the arrival of friends at a restaurant.
-The amount of time they have to devote to any given website is limited.
+They have a limited amount of time to spend on any website.

 For that reason, if you’re going to design content for mobile devices, it needs to be brief and to the point.